dojo/docs/dijit/form/_FormSelectWidget.rst

 .. contents ::
     :depth: 2

-dijit/form/_FormSelectWidget is a dijit Widget mixin that adds functionality for working with HTML <select>-like widgets.
+dijit/form/_FormSelectWidget is a dijit widget mixin that adds functionality for working with HTML <select>-like widgets.
 It is used by :ref:`dijit/form/Select <dijit/form/Select>` and :ref:`dojox/form/CheckedMultiSelect
 <dojox/form/CheckedMultiSelect>`.
 It extends :ref:`dijit/form/_FormValueWidget <dijit/form/_FormValueWidget>` with the
 ability to handle multiple values and retrieve options from a :ref:`dojo/data <dojo/data>` store.